ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 ### Apple Silicon MPS Training

-With the support for Apple silicon chips integrated in the Ultralytics YOLO models, it's now possible to train your models on devices utilizing the powerful Metal Performance Shaders (MPS) framework.
+With the support for Apple silicon chips integrated in the numa_ultralytics YOLO models, it's now possible to train your models on devices utilizing the powerful Metal Performance Shaders (MPS) framework.
 The MPS offers a high-performance way of executing computation and image processing tasks on Apple's custom silicon.

 To enable training on Apple silicon chips, you should specify 'mps' as your device when initiating the training process.
 Below is an example of how you could do this in Python and via the command line: